-- 1. Stop the Navigator Metadata Server.
-See Starting, Stopping, and Restarting a Navigator Metadata Server Role Instance on page 111 for details. - 2.
-Delete it from the existing host. - 3.
-Add it to a new host.
-See Adding the Navigator Metadata Server Role on page 110 for details. - 4.
+- 1. Stop the Navigator Metadata Server role. - 2.
+Backup the Navigator Metadata Server database and storage directory. - 3.
+Delete the Navigator Metadata Server role from the existing host. - 4.
 If the storage directory is not on NFS/SAN, move the data to the same path on the new host.
-See Configuring the Navigator Metadata Server Storage Directory on page 112. - 5.
-Start the Navigator Metadata Server.